pmario71/DryIocTests/DI_With_WCF_and_Workflow/Readme.md

 * risk of missed callbacks!
 Resync necessary
   * more details required how to do Resync
   * Queries return lates information, while events a async and can lag behind

+# MEF

+* parts created as `nonshared` need to be released from Container otherwise they will be referenced by the Container until its disposal.
+* Using MEF in a highly parallel environment leaves leaking objects if CompositionContainer is not created with `CompositionOptions.IsThreadSafe`